obsinity/obsinity/documentation/migration/chronograf-migration.md

 4. Convert raw SQL to Flyway in `-storage`.
 5. Split configs: AMQP → `-messaging`, MVC advice → `-web`, domain beans → `-service`.
 6. Wire `obsinity-engine-app` to depend on `web` and `messaging` (and transitively on `service`/`storage`/`api`).

-If you paste your Chronograf package tree (just the top-level packages under `net/theresnolimits/chronograf`), I’ll produce a **file-by-file move plan** (old path → new module/new package) you can run with `git mv` or an IDE refactor.